stephantasy/PurchaseDataApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Quick Start ##

+0. Start the Backend API
+1. Open console
+2. Go into the project folder
+3. Hit `npm start` (this should compile successfully)
+4. Open a browser and enter `http://localhost:4200` (No permission needed)
+5. Click on `Display list` => enter credentials using Google Account